Nelson-Gon/manymodelr/README.md

 ```

 To extract information about the model, we can use `extract_model_info`
 as follows.
-Say we wanted to extract the R squared, we could proceed as
+Say we wanted to extract the R squared value, we would
-follows:
+proceed as follows:

 ``` r

 extract_model_info(lm_model, "r2")
 #> [1] 0.07138289
 ```

-To extract the adjusted r squared, we can do the following:
+To extract the adjusted R squared:

 ``` r

 extract_model_info(lm_model, "adj_r2")
 #> [1] 0.0520367
 ```